-When you file for bankruptcy, the state gives debtors the opportunity to keep certain assets.
-Exemption laws are to keep some of your property from being collected by creditors.
-What are these assets?
-Exempt property are things that you’ll need in order to maintain your job and household.
-This varies by state and you get to choose between state and federal bankruptcy exemptions.
-However, since Texas bankruptcy exemptions are one of the most generous, in most cases it’s more beneficial to use them instead of the federal exemptions.
+When you file for bankruptcy, the state the debtor files in gives debtors the opportunity to keep certain assets using what are called “exemptions”.
+Exemption laws are designed to allow a debtor to keep property that debtors will need in order to maintain a job and household.
+Exemptions vary by state, and some states allow you to use state exemptions or federal exemptions..
+In Texas, you get to choose between state or federal bankruptcy exemptions.
+However, since Texas bankruptcy property exemptions are one of the most generous in the United States, in most cases, it’s more beneficial to use Texas State exemptions over federal exemptions.

-There is also property you can’t keep, nonexempt property.
-In a Chapter 7 bankruptcy, property will be sold to pay creditors and in a Chapter 13, you’ll keep everything but pay the value of said property, nondischargeable debt, and disposable income through the repayment plan.
+There is also property you cannot keep called nonexempt property.
+In a Chapter 7 bankruptcy, non exempt property will be sold to pay creditors and in a Chapter 13, you can choose to keep non-exempt property, but pay the value of said property, nondischargeable debt, and disposable income through the repayment plan for creditor benefit.
+It is rare for a Texas bankruptcy filer to have non exempt property.

 Texas Bankruptcy Exemptions